Parkinson's disease: Invasive interventions

 Surgery for PD first appeared in the 19th century, and by the 1960s, had evolved into ablative brain surgery that lesioned the basal ganglia, thalamus, or globus pallidus (a pallidotomy).
-The discovery of levadopa for PD treatment caused ablative therapies to largely disappear.
+The discovery of levodopa for PD treatment caused ablative therapies to largely disappear.
 Ablative surgeries experienced a resurgence in the 1990s, but were quickly superseded by newly developed deep brain stimulation (DBS).
 Although gamma knife and high-intensity focused ultrasound surgeries have been developed for pallidotomies and thalamotomies, their use is rare as of 2025.

 DBS involves the implantation of electrodes called neurostimulators, which send electrical impulses to specific parts of the brain.
 DBS for the subthalamic nucleus and globus pallidus interna has high efficacy for up to 2 years, but long-term efficacy is unclear and likely decreases with time.
 DBS typically targets rigidity and tremor, and is recommended for PD patients who are intolerant or do not respond to medication.
 Cognitive impairment is the most common exclusion criteria.